Can I get medical advice through this website?

 Why does the Foundation promote stem cell research?

-After more than twenty years of research into stem cells, by understanding how stem cells function and can be manipulated, scientists have opened a wide range of opportunities to diagnose and treat illnesses and tissue injuries that, up to now, have resisted treatment.
-Severe injuries to the spinal cord and Parkinson's disease in the brain are two that have received a lot of public attention but the use of stem cells and their derivatives to carry or be therapeutic agents for treating serious diseases like cancer is growing exponentially.
+After more than twenty years of research into stem cells, advancing our understanding how stem cells function and can be manipulated, scientists have opened a wide range of opportunities to diagnose and treat illnesses and tissue injuries that, up to now, have resisted treatment.
+Severe injuries to the spinal cord and Parkinson's disease in the brain are two that have received a lot of public attention.
+And the use of stem cells and their derivatives to carry or be therapeutic agents for treating serious diseases like cancer is growing exponentially.
 The Foundation aims to accelerate the rate of development of effective treatments based on this research.

 Where can I find reliable information about stem cells?

 Our web site contains up to date information about stem cell science and links to major sites in our field.

 Both the European Stem Cell Foundation and the International Society for Stem Cell Research's A Closer Look at Stem Cells websites contain good information relating to progress in stem cell research and clinical application.

 All three sites include sections on the ethical issues relating to stem cell research and the dangerous illnesses that are likely to respond to treatments based on stem cell science.

 In surveys of public opinion, more than 80% of Australians support research into stem cells so the word "controversial" is not really accurate.
 Originally, controversy arose around the use of embryonic stem cells.
 Hardly any research in Australia now involves such cells.
 Most of it is on adult stem cells or their derivatives, such as induced pluripotent stem cells (iPSC).
 When you go to the relevant web sites, you will be able to find these things out for yourself.